 Foods that fall into the added sugar category that you should consider avoiding or minimizing don’t all look like desserts.
-Condiments like ketchup, certain salad dressings, pastas, and white bread can all contain high levels of added sugar.
+Condiments like ketchup, certain salad dressings, pasta sauces, and breakfast cereal can all contain high levels of added sugar.

 Try Instead: Luckily, you don’t have to deny your sweet tooth if you give up processed sugar.
 Stevia, erythritol, and Yacon syrup are natural substitutes for sugar.
 Fill up your plate with fruits and naturally sweet vegetables, like sweet potatoes.

 It appears that anxiety is being added to the list of health issues that may be associated with consumption of refined carbohydrates.